Total Pageviews

 If thinking of buying a house or apartment in Kotor you first you have to register a company in Montenegro

-But certainly contact a local law firm to explain all the Laws on Proprietary & Ownership Rights
+But certainly contact a local law firm to explain all the Laws on Proprietary and Ownership Rights

 Walking on the Fortification Walls of Old Town to get a peek of some of the 13,000 citizens way of life in historic Kotor

-It was when Venice asked the Mother of God for help, then the fatalities stopped
+It was then when the citizens and government of Venice asked the Mother of God for help, so miraculously the fatalities stopped

-So more of these churches were built throughout the Venetian Empire
+So because of that, more of these churches were constructed throughout the Venetian Empire

 No comments: